 Criminal or suspicious acts and emergencies should be reported to the police immediately in person, by telephone or by using one of the blue light phones located throughout campus.
 Currently there are 109 blue light phones on campus that can directly connect you with the NRV Emergency Communications Regional Authority.
 The phones are available 24-hours-s-day, 7-days-a-week and a simple push of a button is all it takes to connect.
 Calling 911 on a land line or cell phone is another option.
 The LiveSafe app is available for download for Android and iPhone devices.
 LiveSafe allows students, faculty, and staff to send tips and messages to the Virginia Tech Police Department, share their location with friends or family as they walk on campus, find buildings on campus, and access emergency preparedness information.
 A program has been added to the Virginia Tech Police Department's website that enables students, faculty and staff to report incidents via the internet.
 The report form contains all information needed to complete a police report.
 This form can only be used for vandalism, damage or destruction of property, larceny or theft offenses and annoying or harassing phone calls.
-If a person want to report an incident anonymously and or confidentially to the Virginia Tech Police Department or a Campus Security Authority, they may do so in person, or by accessing the Stop Abuse website, stopabuse.vt.edu or by clicking on the link provided on the Virginia Tech Police Department's website.
+If a person wants to report an incident anonymously and or confidentially to the Virginia Tech Police Department or a Campus Security Authority, they may do so in person, or by accessing the Stop Abuse website, stopabuse.vt.edu or by clicking on the link provided on the Virginia Tech Police Department's website.
+Campus Security Authorities include, Dean of Students @ 540-231-3787, Title IX Director @ 540-231-8771, and Director of Housing & Residence Life @ 540-231-6205.